israncho/cli-app-java/README.md

 ---------------------------------------------------

 ## How to use it
-Once you are located in the maze-generator folder run the following command.
+Once you are located in the cli-app-java folder run the following command.
 ```
 gradle --console plain run